micahbaldonado/Sys_Tools_Final_Project/README.md

 Since this dataset contains player bio information, player ability information and club information, so PostgreSQL has more potential to create multiple sub-tables by using unique foreign keys.
 However, the NoSQL is a non-relation method.

 # Task 3 - Machine Leaning
+# Attention: Due to the different experiemnts' results on local machine and on the cloud, we will use the local outputs as refernece.
 ## Since this is a regression task so we choose regressors
 ### Pyspark model: